everton-dgn/boilerplate_webpack/src/ui/components/organisms/README.md

 ---

-Insert organisms into this directory (combination of molecules/molecules or molecules/atoms) and export in the index file of the root of the components folder
+Insert organisms into this directory (a combination of molecules/molecules or molecules/atoms) and export in the index file the root of the components folder